 Bypass ISP DNS Proxying

-If your ISP is transparently proxying DNS, and you would like to use DNSFilter on that network, you can utilize a local firewall to send DNSFilter traffic on port :5353, which will not be proxied by the ISP.
+If your ISP is transparently proxying DNS, and you would like to use DNSFilter on that network, you can utilize a local firewall to send DNSFilter traffic on port:5353, which will not be proxied by the ISP.
+In the case where 5353 is still proxied, we do have another port, 5354 (udp only), which you can utilize as well.

 Here’s an example of how to accomplish this using the most common Linux firewall, iptables.
 This same logic can be applied to any firewall make/model.
 This can be applied in